 High Cost of Medicine Hits Medical Schemes

-Recently at the Discovery Health Summit held in Johannesburg, South Africa, it was heard by delegates attending the Summit that as far as chronic diseases were concerned, costs for any new medicines were proving to be too high.
+Recently there was a Discovery Health Summit held in Johannesburg, South Africa.
+Delegates at the Summit heard that the cost of medicine for chronic diseases was too high.
 This was threatening the sustainability of South Africa’s medical aid industry.
-It was further heard that medical aid costs are rising so rapidly that unless something was done very soon, it would spell disaster for medical aid members, putting health care beyond their reach.
+Delegates heard that medical aid costs were rising rapidly.
+And that unless something happened very soon, it would spell disaster for medical aid members.
+It would simply put health care beyond their reach.

 Rampant High Cost of Medicine

-Today, many developing countries just cannot afford the costs that worldwide pharmaceutical companies are setting for new drugs.
+Today, many developing countries just cannot afford the cost of medicine that worldwide pharmaceutical companies are setting for new drugs.
 These drugs are for serious illnesses such as diabetes, hypertension and cancer, etc. For instance, Sovaldi, manufactured by Gilead, and used for treating Hepatitis C, has caused heated arguments globally because of its hefty price tag.
 And this for a mere 12-week course of treatment.
-With diseases like cancer, it is estimated that by 2018, monies spent on oncology medicines will reach the $100bn mark.
+With diseases like cancer, by 2018, approximate monies spent on oncology medicines will reach the $100bn mark.

 Top health companies in South Africa such as Discovery Health are very concerned about what the impact of these very expensive oncology drugs will have on the medical aid schemes of South Africa.
 It raises the question asked by Discovery Health CEO, Jonathan Broomberg, how a medical will aid scheme will be able to afford such products that cost between R1m and R2m for one patient in a year.
 This is taking into account premiums where the average paid per year is currently anything between R30,000 to R40,000.